Private Prediction via PAC Privacy: Introduction

 \section{Introduction}

-Machine learning (ML) is increasingly deployed across industries for a wide range of applications.
-This widespread adoption, however, has raised significant privacy concerns, as models are often trained on sensitive personal information, such as medical records, financial transactions, and private communications~\cite{shokri2015ppdl,papernot2018sok,oecd2024aiprivacy}.
+The widespread adoption of machine learning (ML) has raised significant privacy concerns, as models are often trained on sensitive data, such as medical records, financial transactions, and private communications~\cite{shokri2015ppdl,papernot2018sok,oecd2024aiprivacy}.
 Studies have demonstrated that ML models, particularly over-parameterized neural networks, inadvertently memorize information about their training datasets; this information can be leaked, most notably through membership inference attacks (MIAs), where an adversary infers whether a specific individual's data was used to train the model~\cite{shokri2017membership,carlini2022membership}.

 Differential privacy (DP)~\cite{dwork06dp,dwork2014algorithmic} has emerged as the de facto standard to address these concerns.
-In ML, this is typically implemented via private training algorithms like DP-SGD~\cite{song2013dpsgd,abadi2016deep}.
-By injecting noise to model gradients during training, this approach yields private model weights that can be safely published under DP guarantees.
-However, despite its theoretical effectiveness, DP-trained models often face a harsh privacy-utility tradeoff.
-Achieving acceptable model performance often necessitates a large privacy budget, which weakens the security guarantee~\cite{jayaraman2019evaluating, bo2025meeting, demelius25}.
+In ML, this is realized predominantly through \emph{private training}: algorithms like DP-SGD~\cite{song2013dpsgd,abadi2016deep} inject noise to gradients during optimization, yielding private model weights that are publishable under DP guarantees.
+While theoretically sound, DP-trained models often face a harsh privacy-utility tradeoff: acceptable utility typically necessitates a large privacy budget that substantially weakens the guarantee~\cite{jayaraman2019evaluating, demelius25,ertan2026fundamental}.

-In practice, however, full model weights are rarely published.
-Instead, modern models are increasingly deployed as black-box services behind remote APIs, where users interact with the system solely via queries and responses~\cite{gan2023maas}.
-This reality motivates our shift in focus: we propose to directly privatize \emph{model responses} rather than weights.
-This approach offers three key advantages.
-First, the response space is typically much lower-dimensional than the parameter space.
-For instance, image classifiers trained on ImageNet may have millions of parameters, but they only produce confidence scores over 1,000 classes~\cite{krizhevsky2012imagenet}.
-This significantly reduces the scale of noise required for privacy.
-Secondly, model responses are far more \emph{stable} than model weights.
-Small variations in training data can cause substantial changes in the learned weights, but often with minimal differences in their outputs~\cite{breiman2001statistical,damour22underspecification}.
-Finally, privatizing model responses offers black-box compatibility across model architectures, without requiring access to the training dynamics such as gradients.